 Steve: You had to ask.

-- Tremors 5: Bloodlines: When Burt is locked up in a cage and left for dead in the bush, he actually chides himself for asking if it's over yet and a hungry friend appears.
+- Tremors 5: Bloodlines: When Burt is locked up in a cage and left for dead in the bush, he actually chides himself for asking if it's over yet when a hungry friend appears.

-Burt: Oh, great!
+Burt: Oh, no, no, no!
 Cue the freaking lion!

 - In Graham McNeill's Warhammer 40,000 Ultramarines novel Dead Sky, Black Sun, the Lord of the Unfleshed says that they will probably eat the captive Space Marines, whatever they say.
 Vaanes demands to know why they are bothering with dragging them to the lair if so, the Lord of the Unfleshed says that the weak of the Tribe need to eat, and another prisoner observes that he had to ask.